mautic/user-documentation/docs/segments/manage_segments.rst

 .. vale on

 Segments in Mautic are lists or groups of Contacts.
 Use Segments to send Emails, trigger Campaigns, or for analysis.
-You can add and remove Contacts from a Segment into *static* and *dynamic* Segment types.
+You can add and remove Contacts into *static* and *dynamic* Segment types.

 Segments provide ways to easily organize your Contacts.
 There are a variety of fields available for configuring these Segments.

-When viewing all Segments, the **#contacts** column on the right shows the number of Contacts included in that particular Segment.
+When viewing all Segments, the **# contacts** column on the right shows the number of Contacts included in that particular Segment.

 .. image:: images/contact-segment.png
   :width: 700